Intro-to-SE-Lab-Fall-20/Group-13/README.md

 <p>docker image ls</p>

-<h3>This command will run the docker contaier and launch the webserver.
+<p>This command will run the docker container and launch the webserver.
 It ties port back to port 5000 on local machine.
-May require allow access from windows.</h3>
+May require allow access from windows.</p>

 <p>docker run -it -p 5000:5000 seflask</p>